MarkGATX/ModuleOneChallenge/README.md

 ## First Challenge for UT Full Stack Development Bootcamp

-This challenge is our first attempt in bootcamp at changing existing code to make it more accesible.
-There is also some refactoring of CSS styles in order to eliminate repetition and provide more clarity.
+This challenge is for a fictional social media marketing company called "Horiseon."
+This assignment is the first challenge requiring bootcamp participants to analyze and change existing code.
+This entailed making the page more accesible with semantic HTML as well as refactoring CSS to make it more concise.

 ## Credits